New RISC Single Board Computer Offers Unmatched I/O and Windows CE 6.0March 26, 2009

-Measuring just 7.5″ x 5.0″ in size, the SBC-R9 is small enough to fit in most embedded applications and is rated for a full -40°C – +85°C operating temperature range.
-The SBC-R9 is priced from $599.00, and a QuickStart Development Kit is available.
-For applications with specialized hardware requirements, developers can use the SBC-R9 as a platform for application development while Sealevel designs a customized target system specific for the user’s application requirements.
+Measuring just 7.5″ x 5.0″ in size, the SBC-R9 is small enough to fit in most embedded applications and is rated for a full -40°C to 85°C operating temperature range.
+For applications with specialized hardware requirements, developers can use the SBC-R9 as a platform for application development while Sealevel designs a customized target system specific to the user’s application requirements.

 - Quickstart Guides